sundaysenergy/www.sundaysenergy.com/_root/about.md

 ---
 title : About
 description:
+div-id: about
+div-class: about_page
+intro: Sundays Energy is a web technology company based in Minneapolis, Minnesota.
+Organic, holistic solutions to the digital world, one web project at a time.

 ---

-Sundays Energy is a web technology company based in Minneapolis, Minnesota.

-We collaborate with clients to create original, valuable web projects using the popular Drupal platform.
-We offer cost-effective ongoing site maintenance and updates so your site is always secure and up-to-date.
+We collaborate with clients to create original, valuable web projects using almost anything as a data feed (content repository) and publishing that data to custom built websites, widgets or other social media outlets.

-With the power of Drupal, we fashion user-friendly ways to manage your website.
-And clients are encouraged to manage their site as much as they like.
+The pain of dealing with a Content Management System is gone.
+Simply continue to use the web tool(s) you prefer and we'll display it where it needs to be.